robmarkcole/fire-detection-from-images/README.md

 * [Aerial Imagery dataset for fire detection: classification and segmentation using Unmanned Aerial Vehicle (UAV)](https://github.com/AlirezaShamsoshoara/Fire-Detection-UAV-Aerial-Image-Classification-Segmentation-UnmannedAerialVehicle) - binary classifier, 76% accuracy on test set

 ## Datasets
 * [FireNET](https://github.com/OlafenwaMoses/FireNET) - approx. 500 fire images with bounding boxes.
 Repo contains trained Yolo3 model trained using [imageai](https://github.com/OlafenwaMoses/ImageAI), unknown performance.
+However small images, 275x183 pixels on average, meaning there are fewer textural features for a network to learn.
 * [Fire Detection from CCTV on Kaggle](https://www.kaggle.com/ritupande/fire-detection-from-cctv) - images and video, images are extracted from video, relatively small dataset.
 Quite relevant to current task as have videos to test on.
 * [cair/Fire-Detection-Image-Dataset](https://github.com/cair/Fire-Detection-Image-Dataset) - This dataset contains normal images and images with fire, and is highly unbalanced to reciprocate real world situations.
 * [mivia Fire Detection Dataset](https://mivia.unisa.it/datasets/video-analysis-datasets/fire-detection-dataset/) - approx. 30 videos